 This is a frequently asked question.

-Many doulas earn a great full-time living in this important field, while others choose a slower pace.
+Many doulas earn a good full-time living in this important field, while others choose a slower pace.

-A freelancer’s hourly rate can range from $30 to over $100 an hour, depending on the needs of the client.
+Depending on the needs of the client, a freelancer’s hourly rate can range from $30 to over $100 an hour.

 Near the end of the IAP course, there is a module devoted to setting rates.